Quick Help for Using ARK/RPS

 We make no endorsement of the above software; these are simply some tools

-that we found in our web searching.
+that we found in our web searches.

-Q: How do I subscribe to the ARK/RPS
+Q: How do I subscribe to the ARK/RPS calendar in

-upcoming proposal submission deadlines?
+proposal submission deadlines?

 Instructions for Google Calendar: